An AI Learned to Recognize Individual Bears

 bear roaring

-brown bear in the forest
+A brown bear in the forest

-“This technology could be used to analyze thousands of taken by visitors each year, as well as to map the movements of brown bears across this vast territory,” Ms. Rosenberg noted.
+“This technology could be used to analyze thousands of photos taken by visitors each year, as well as to map the movements of brown bears across this vast territory,” Ms. Rosenberg noted.

 Currently, her team is using PoseSwin to monitor over 100 bears living around the McNeil River State Game Sanctuary without disrupting their daily lives.
 Thanks to this AI system, scientists are gaining more accurate information about the health and well-being of these predators, which is vital for species conservation.